chesterlaw/d3js-guide/README.md

 ![](GraphFinal.png)

-If you take a look at my coding, the body where I wrote my scripts may seem a bit different.
+If you take a look at my code under the file `index.html`, the body where I wrote my scripts may seem a bit different.
 The only difference is that I made a `main()` function which held the step by step order on how the graph is made.
 I also added functions for each body of code so that everything is able to be called in the `main()` function.
 Make sure to create instance variables so that errors do not occur.